-A nephrostomy lets urine drain from the kidney if there is a blockage in the urinary system.
+A nephrostomy is a tube that lets urine drain from the kidney through an opening in the skin on the back.

-A thin, flexible tube (catheter) goes through the opening and into your kidney.
-This is called a nephrostomy tube.
+A thin, flexible tube goes through the opening and into the kidney.
+This is called a nephrostomy tube or catheter.
 Urine drains through the tube into a bag outside your body.
 The bag has a tap so you can empty it.
 You may still pass some urine in a normal way even when you have a nephrostomy.

 The urinary system is made up of the kidneys, the ureters, the bladder and the urethra.